 One of the first gay-themed films in the history of cinema, Anders als die Andern / Different from the Others was banned at the time of its release, later burned by the Nazis and was believed lost for more than forty years.
 Using recently discovered film segments, still photos and censorship documents from different archives, Filmmuseum Muenchen has resurrected this truly groundbreaking silent film .
 Also included is the restoration of a short version of the film which Magnus Hirschfeld used for his anthology Gefahren der Liebe / Laws of Love as well as a documentation of the disputes with the German censorship.
 Additionly the second edition of this DVD offers for the first time original documents by Dr. Magnus Hirschfeld and an unpublished letter exchange by Richard Orswald and Veit Harlan, the director of Anders als du und ich, as ROM features (only in German).

-A revised and extended 2-disc DVD with new recostruction of the three films Different from the Others, Laws of Love und Sex in Chains will be released in June 2021.
+A revised and extended 2-disc DVD with new recostruction of the three films Different from the Others, Laws of Love und Sex in Chains will be released soon.

 Anders als die Andern / Different from the Others - Germany 1919 - Directed by: Richard Oswald - Written by: Richard Oswald, Magnus Hirschfeld - Photographed by: Max Faßbender - Cast: Conrad Veidt, Reinhold Schünzel, Fritz Schulz, Anita Berber, Ernst Tittschau, Alexandra Wiellegh, Ilse von Tasso-Lind, Wilhelm Diegelmann, Magnus Hirschfeld, Karl Giese - Produced by: Richard Oswald Film-Produktion, Berlin - Premiere: May 28, 1919 (Berlin) - 2004 Reconstruction by: Filmmuseum München - Edited by: Stefan Drössler, Gerhard Ullmann, Klaus Volkmer - Composing and grading by: Christian Ketels - Music by: Joachim Bärenz - Sound recorded by: Gunther Bittmann, Ernst Schillert